fullcalendar/old-docs/Report-a-Bug.md

 - Remove all unrelated 3rd party libraries
 - Remove all server-side logic.
 Use static HTML and JSON files instead.

+For more info on this technique, read [Reduced Test Cases](http://css-tricks.com/reduced-test-cases/).

 ## Step 2: Post a public demonstration of the bug